yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 During this tutorial you'll install, initialize and configure your first yesod project.
 Then a 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.
 Then we clean up the 5 minutes tutorial to use the best practices.
-Just after there will be a more standard real world example.
-A minimal blog system.
+Just after there will be a more standard real world example; a minimal blog system.
 Good read.

 [warpbench]: http://www.yesodweb.com/blog/2011/03/preliminary-warp-cross-language-benchmarks